NCATSTranslator/ReasonerAPI/ImplementationRules.md

 - MUST NOT be an empty array (#199)
 - If more than one element is present, the elements MUST be treated in the sense of an "or" list.
   This effectively creates a simple batch query mechanism.
-- If the list contains exact duplicate CURIEs, the duplicates MUST be collapsed into one by the server
 - The list SHOULD NOT be used by the client to provide equivalent CURIEs to the server
-- If the server considers a subset of items in the list as equivalent CURIEs, the server SHOULD the subset into a single KnowledgeGraph Node
+- If the server considers a subset of items in the list as equivalent CURIEs, the server SHOULD merge the subset into a single KnowledgeGraph Node
-- A list MUST NOT be used to express an AND relationship between the elements.
-Separate QNodes MUST be used to express this.

 ## QNode.categories
 - MAY be null, or MAY be missing.
 The meaning is the same: matching Nodes may be any category